Reconstructing nodal pressures in water distribution systems with graph neural networks: Nodal pressure reconstruction with graph neural networks

 \subsection{Modeling the hydraulics}

 Nodal pressure reconstruction is related to fluid flow in pipe networks.
-In order to find a suitable method for data-driven nodal pressure reconstruction, taking a look on the underlying physics and mathematical representation beforehand can reveal some valuable observations.
+In order to find a suitable method for data-driven nodal pressure reconstruction, taking a look at the underlying physics and mathematical representation beforehand can reveal some valuable observations.

-The pipe network of a water distribution system can be represented as a connected, undirected graph.
-The nodes of the graph are node-like hydraulic elements as pipe joints, consuming points, tanks, etc. The edges of the graph are edge-like hydraulic elements as e.g. pipes, pumps and valves.
-Such hydraulic topologies are depicted in Fig.~\ref{fig:topos}.

-The governing equations of fluid flow in such a pipe network are described by the continuity equation and the energy equation.
-The law of continuity applied on the $l$-th node is
+The governing equations of fluid flow in a pipe network are the continuity equation and the energy equation.
+The law of continuity applied to the $l$-th node is

-where $f_l$ is the number of edges ending in the $l$-th node, $\rho$ is the density of the fluid, $Q$ is the volumetric flow rate and $\dot{m}$ is the nodal consumption as mass flow rate.
+where $f_l$ is the number of edges ending in the $l$-th node, $\rho$ is the density of the fluid, $Q_{j,l}$ is the signed volumetric flow rate flowing in and out of the node, and $\dot{m}_l$ is the nodal consumption as mass flow rate.
 The energy equation with a loss-term applied on the $k$-th edge is

 where $p_{I}$ and $p_{II}$ are the nodal pressures in the ends of the edge, $Q_k$ is the volumetric flow rate and $A$, $B$, $C$ and $D$ are edge-dependent factors and constants.